tastychickenlegs/Valheim-TimedTorches/README.md

 Start the game.

 ### Version Information

+0.6.2

+- Gereral release
+- Removed Nexus ID
+- Added piece_groundtorch_blue to generate in the config file.

 0.6.1 - By TastyChickenLegs

--set default config for AllowAddingFuel to false so torches use the schedule instead of always on by default.
+- set default  for AllowAddingFuel to false in config file.

 0.6.0 - By TastyChickenLegs